This website is best viewed in a browser that supports web standards.

 When UBMS receives an application, we respond to the student as soon as possible with a letter indicating what is missing from the application or stating that the application is complete.
 Following the Feb.
 14 deadline for receiving the applications, UBMS reviews all the applications and issues invitations to Orientation.
 In February or March, students should find out whether they are being invited to Orientation in April.
 Then, following April Orientation, the application materials are again reviewed, final decisions are made, and selected students are invited to be participants for the summer session.
 These invitations are issued in April and May.
 (For more detail, see the timeline in the Calendar section.)

 There is no single answer to this question.
 It depends on the individual student.
-While at UBMS, students will earn a stipend (allowance) of $15.00 per week by attending scheduled classes and making the effort to learn.
+While at UBMS, students will earn a stipend (allowance) of up to $15.00 per week by attending scheduled classes and making the effort to learn.
 All room, board, class expenses, admissions on weekend trips, and meal costs are paid by UBMS except for the cost of your laundry supplies.
 The washers and dryers at Northwest are availble for the student to use without charge.
 However, if the student drinks soda pop or eats snacks outside of meal times or wants to buy souvenirs on the weekend trips, he/she will need to bring money to cover those extra costs.
-However, we recommend that students not have much extra cash so that there is no "temptation" for others.
+We recommend that students not have much extra cash so that there is no "temptation" for others.
 Students may cash checks from their parents in University offices, if the need arises.

 By University policy, the only kind of pet allowed in University housing is fish.